danngreen/stm32mp2-baremetal/README.md

 make flash-stlink
 ```

 This will reset the device and flash the current project.
+If you have an openocd
+server running, it will use that, so as to not disconnect your gdb session.
+Otherwise
+it will launch openocd, run the script, and kill the openocd process afterwards.

 ## Debugging via the MIPI-10 header (J-Link or TRACE32)

 If you prefer to use an external debugger like the J-Link or the TRACE32, you
-can connect via the MIPI-10 header CN22.
+can connect to the EV1 via the MIPI-10 header CN22.

 The header has the NRST pin, but no JTRST pin, so JTAG is not reliable.
 I found
 SWD to be a better connection because of this.
 I've had excellent results with